G4ne/Personal_Work/roblox_tools/README.md

 Friend_check - Takes a Roblox user ID from input and searches the given user's friends list, outputting if each of the given user's friends has a specified badge.
 Again, you need the badge ID of the badge you're looking for and the ID should be placed in the .env file.
 (Run the script if there is no .env file, one will automatically be made)

+Alt_check - Coming Soon.

 All scripts in this folder REQUIRE the ro_functions directory to exist in the same directory as the script.

 All output is placed inside a folder named "output_files" which is created when you first run any of these scripts.
+You probably shouldn't move this folder or change its contents as some scripts (the upcoming Alt_check file) rely on one or more output files to function.